oracle/weblogic-deploy-tooling/site/compare.md

  7. Changed deployment targets for application `myear`
  8. Removed the attribute 'ModuleType' for application `myear`

- Note:  The `!` is a notation for the deletion of a non-attribute key element from the model.
-Any missing attribute will be omitted from the result model but shown as `info` level messages in the output.
+ **Note**:  The `!` is a notation for the deletion of a non-attribute key element from the model.
+Any missing attribute will be omitted from the resulting model, but shown as messages in the output.

  To compare the two model files and generate the output to files, run the tool as follows: